 - Post your hours on social media and update your Google My Business and Yelp profile.

-- Notify your e-newsletter distribution list to let your customers know your hours and how to safely order take out, pick-up and/or delivery.
+- Notify your e-newsletter distribution list to let your customers know your new dine-in hours and how to safely order take out, pick-up and/or delivery.

 - You can also utilize your POS system, Square, Clover and others to notify customers through their marketing apps.
 This a great time to share a discount code or gift certificate link to incentivize sales.